Disclaimer:

 Stable employment is one of the key factors that banks consider.
 They need to be confident that your income will continue in the foreseeable future.

-Banks also take into account the industry you're in.
-If your job is in a sector seen as volatile or seasonal, you may need to provide additional proof of income reliability.
+Self-employed applicants should submit their two most recent year-end financial statements.
+Some banks may accept just one year if your business is demonstrably stable and profitable.
+Contractors and sole traders should also include their IRD tax summaries.
+Banks take into account the industry you're in, so if your job is in a sector seen as volatile or seasonal, you may need to provide additional proof of income reliability.

 3. Gather All Required Documents